 Net assets without donor restriction: Net assets available for general use and not subject to time or donor restrictions.
-The Foundation's board of directors (the board) may designate net assets without donor restrictions for future programs, investments, and other purposes, including endowment.
+The Foundation's board of directors (board) may designate net assets without donor restrictions for future programs, investments, and other purposes, including endowment.
 The board has designated net assets without donor restriction as follows:

-Board designated for investment: Amounts which have been designated by the board of directors (the board) for investment in the Foundation's investment pool.
+Board designated for investment: Amounts which have been designated by the board for investment in the Foundation's investment pool.
 These funds are invested in accordance with the Foundation's investment policies and are not available for spending.
 The board evaluates additions and distributions annually.

 Net assets with donor restriction: Some net assets may be subject to donor imposed stipulations.
 Some donor-imposed restrictions are temporary in nature and will be met, either by actions of the Foundation and/or the passage of time.
 Other donor-imposed restrictions are perpetual in nature, and require the Foundation to maintain the contributed resources in perpetuity.
 Generally, the donors of assets with perpetual restrictions permit the Foundation to use all or part of the income earned on these resources for general or specific purposes.
-The Foundation received no contributions with donor restrictions in 2020 or 2019 and has no net assets with donor restrictions at December 31, 2020 or 2019.
+The Foundation received no contributions with donor restrictions in 2021 or 2020 and has no net assets with donor restrictions at December 31, 2021 or 2020.